 All these pieces of art and the text are legally copyrighted and were registered with the U.S. Library of Congress Office of Copyright by the author, Howard David Johnson All rights reserved worldwide.
 Permission for many academic or non-commercial uses is freely and legally available by simply contacting the author via e-mail or visiting www.howarddavidjohnson.com/permission.htm

-On the World Wide Web since 1996 ~
+On the World Wide Web from 1996 to Today!

 The Legends of History (below right)- Educational multi-media art galleries exploring the Myths & Legends of the ancient world & War & Civilization; The Outline of History through realistic art, prose, & essay...
 An introduction to legendary Spartan Warriors ( below left) and legendary women (below center)